-Best Exercise Headphones of 2020
+Best Exercise Headphones

 No matter what your preferred workout is, the Jaybird Vista will handle it.
 These truly wireless earbuds are so light it's easy to forget you're wearing them, and they are so stable that even intense sets of burpees or squat jumps won't dislodge them.
 All of our testers ranked these buds as both the most comfortable and most stable of all the tested models.
 The IPX7 waterproof rating means they can survive a complete dunk.
 While we've never experienced any sweat-induced issues with the earbuds we've tested, this extra waterproofing did add some peace of mind when we were excessively perspiring during hard intervals on the stationary bike.
 To round it all out, the Jaybird Vista has a small stature but provides exceptional sound quality, delivering thumpy bass and clear articulation through the mid and treble ranges.
 These buds will make any type of music sound about as good as earbuds can, no matter your musical proclivities.